petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/postal-address-api-basics.md

    :lines: 8-18
 ```

-The Postal Address is returned in the JSON response.
+The postal address is returned in the JSON response.

 ## Patch a Postal Address

-Partially edit an existing Postal Address with the following cURL or Java command.
-Replace `1234` with the Postal Address's ID.
+Partially edit an existing postal address with the following cURL or Java command.
+Replace `1234` with the postal address's ID.

 ### PostalAddress_PATCH_ById.sh